Importing plants, animals or products into the Netherlands

 The Netherlands Food and Consumer Product Safety Authority has changed the procedure for the import of veterinary products.
 You will find more information about this temporary measure in the letter which has been sent by the NVWA on January 8, 2021 to the involved companies and organisations.

 Importing plants and plant-based materials into the Netherlands

 If you are importing certain plants or plant-based materials, you must now have your consignment certified.
 In addition, you must apply for an import inspection.
-For more information on how this works and what plants and plant-based materials are involved, please read the following:

 Importing non-food products

 Even if you are importing non-food products, you may face different regulations than before, as you are now considered an importer rather than a distributor.
 For more information, please read the following: